mitzsch/mpv-winbuild-cmake/README.md

 ## Building Software (Second Time)

-To build mpv for a second time:
+To build mpv for a second time.
+First go into the root mpv-winbuild-cmake directory and run:

+    git pull origin

+This will fetch all code changes that have been made to the packages needed for building.
+After that run:

     ninja update # perform git pull on all packages that used git